onlyeric23/realprice-backend/README.md

 # Plan
 1. ~~Backup RealPrice.xml everyday.~~
 2. ~~Transform RealPrice.xml to Firestore collections.~~
+3. ~~Send exception notification to admin (Me).~~
-3. Add frontend Google maps
+4. Add frontend Google maps
-4. Mark every items in the list to the map.
+5. Mark every items in the list to the map.